Scholars Assisting NWHM

 14. Professor Bonnie Morris (George Washington University)

 15. Professor Stephanie Camp (University of Washington)

-3. Professor Catherine Allgor (University of California - Riverside, Director of Education at the Huntington Library)
+16. Professor Catherine Allgor (University of California - Riverside, Director of Education at the Huntington Library)

 17. Professor Anne F. Scott (Duke University)

 NWHM has partnered with both the Woodrow Wilson International Center for Scholars and the George Washington University to offer lectures on women's history.
 The following scholars have participated:

 4. Dr. Linda Gordon (New York University): Dorothea Lange: Life, Politics, and Work – December 12, 2011

 5. Dr. Deborah Willis (New York University): New Negro Women and Beyond: Posing Beauty in African American Culture – January 18, 2012